RedisLabs/redislabs-docs/content/rdi/reference/cli/redis-di-set-context.md

 ---
 Title: redis-di set-context
 linkTitle: redis-di set-context
-description: Set context to active
+description: Sets a context to be the active one
 weight: 10
 alwaysopen: false
 categories: ["redis-di"]
 aliases:
 ---

-Set context to active
+Sets a context to be the active one

 ## Usage